 On the financial side, we’ll use the equity to invest and our monthly housing costs will still be significantly reduced!

 (Update: We are moving back into our rental property!
 But it wasn’t because we didn’t love this place.
-The process works!)
+The process works!
+You can also see how much we saved in monthly housing expenses by making these choices.)

 You Will Find the Right Smaller Home